|Position:||Assistant Professor, The Information School|

 Risk Sharing and Mobile Phones: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

 We provide empirical evidence that an early form of "mobile money" is used to share risk.
-Our analysis uses a unique dataset containing the entire universe mobile phone-based communications over a four-year period in Rwanda, including millions of interpersonal transfers sent over the mobile phone network.
-Exploiting the quasi-random timing and location of natural disasters, we show that people send mobile money to individuals affected by economic shocks.
+Our analysis is based on the entire universe of mobile phone-based communications over a four-year period in Rwanda, including millions of interpersonal transfers sent over the mobile phone network.
+Exploiting the quasi-random timing and location of natural disasters, we show that people make transfers to individuals affected by economic shocks.
+The magnitude of these transfers is small in absolute terms, but statistically strong.
 Unlike other documented forms of risk sharing, the mobile-phone based transfers are sent over large geographic distances and in response to covariate shocks.
-Transfers are more likely to be sent to wealthy individuals, and are more consistent with a model of risk sharing where transfers are based on norms of reciprocity, rather than a naive model in which giving is based on pure charity.
+Transfers are more likely to be sent to wealthy individuals, and are sent predominantly between pairs of individuals with a strong history of reciprocal exchange.
 [View Video]

 Understanding the causes and effects of internal migration is critical to the effective design and implementation of policies that promote human development.
 Here, we describe how large sources of geotagged data generated by mobile phones can provide a novel source of data on internal migration.
 We develop and formalize the concept of inferred mobility, and compute this and other metrics on a large dataset containing the phone records of 1.5 million Rwandans over four years.
 Our empirical results corroborate the findings of a recent government survey that notes relatively low levels of permanent migration in Rwanda.
 [View Video]

 Expanding Rural Cellular Networks with Virtual Coverage - joint with Kurtis Heimerl, Kashif Ali, Brian Gawalt, and Eric Brewer